General Rules of AFLX

 10. The umpire has the final say on all decisions and can award free kicks, 50-meter penalties, and penalty kicks for infractions of the rules.

-Also Read General Rules of Field Lacrosse
+Also Read General Rules of Sport Aerobics

 FAQs